varigence/docs/bimlflex/user-guide/bimlcatalog-database.md

 ## Dashboard

-A Power BI Dashboard is availble in the repository that displays an overview as well as more detailed information about the executions logged in the BimlCatalog database.
+A Power BI Dashboard is available in the repository that displays an overview as well as more detailed information about the executions logged in the BimlCatalog database.